P.E.T.S. Clinic in Amarillo holds grand opening

-After months and months of planning , the P.E.T.S. animal clinic of Amarillo is officially open for business.
-Needless to say, the excitement and anticipation of their opening has reached across state lines.
+After months and months of planning, the P.E.T.S. animal clinic of Amarillo is officially open for business.
+Needless to say, the excitement and anticipation of their opening have reached across state lines.

 “We scheduled 89 surgeries our very first day that our phones were opened.
 We’ve been booking up very quickly.
 We’ve scheduled from Oklahoma to New Mexico, Lubbock,” said Anderson.